 Sandy has worked in perinatal/neonatal/pediatric care since 1967 as a clinician, practitioner, teacher, author and consultant.
 Currently she is the Director of Professional Outreach Consultation, a national and international consulting firm established in 1980 and is Co-Founder and Co-Director of Nurse's Professional Development and Practice Association, LLC, a virtual company producing and selling evidence-based policies/ procedures/ protocols, clinical practice tools and continuing education offerings for nurses.
 Sandy is Senior Editor of Merenstein and Gardner's Handbook of Neonatal Intensive Care, ed 7, 2011, a neonatal text that is used by nurses and doctors all over the world.
 Sandy is also a founding member of the Colorado Perinatal Care Council, its Treasurer and member of the Executive Committee.

 Pat Bohling-Smith, MS, RN-C CPCQC Secretary

-In my 40 plus years in the nursing profession, I have had the opportunity to work in a variety of positions related to maternal child nursing...from staff nurse to director.
-Before retiring in 2014, I worked at Poudre Valley Hospital for over thirty years and for several years at the Medical Center of the Rockies.
+Pat has been active in nursing for over 40 years, serving in a variety of positions from staff nurse, to educator and recently in administration.
+After graduating from Holy Cross School of Nursing she then received her bachelors in nursing from Metropolitan State University and a masters in parent/child nurseing from the University of Colorado Health Sciences Center.
+Before retiring in 2014, Pat worked at Poudre Valley Hospital for over thirty years and for several years at the Medical Center of the Rockies as the Service Line Director for Women and Children's.
 For many years I have been a member of the collaborative and the executive committee.
 As the collaborative has evolved from a council to a collaborative, I have been grateful to be a part of quality initiatives the collaborative has undertaken.
-If selected as secretary I would be committed to ensuring the vital work of the collaborative continues on behalf of the women and children of Colorado.

 Carrie Cortiglio, MS, ScM CPCQC Executive Committee Member